GitCoder052023/StreamNet/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in QChat, please report it to us immediately.
+If you discover a security vulnerability in LChat, please report it to us immediately.
 We take all security issues seriously and will address them as quickly as possible.

-To report a vulnerability, please email us at `hamdankhuabib959@gmail.com` with the subject line "Security Vulnerability in QChat".
+To report a vulnerability, please email us at `hamdankhuabib959@gmail.com` with the subject line "Security Vulnerability in LChat".
 Please include the following details in your report:

 - A description of the vulnerability
 - Steps to reproduce the issue